cksystemsteaching/selfie/README.md

 > Physical memory of mipster

 There are a two points that we should mention here before focusing on code execution.
 By 1MB of physical memory we mean the amount of main memory that is available for storage, not for addressing.
 A RISC-U machine always has 4GB of main memory address space but usually much less physical memory.
 However, mipster tolerates the executed code to access up to twice the amount of available physical memory, making it easier to invoke mipster with just an estimate of how much memory is actually needed.
-Try, for example, selfie's self-compilation with 2MB rather than 3MB of physical memory:
+Try, for example, self-compilation of selfie with 2MB rather than 3MB of physical memory:

 ```bash
 ./selfie -c selfie.c -m 2 -c selfie.c
 ```

-As mentioned before, selfie reports how much physical memory was actually needed in the last line of the profile summary under mapped memory:
+As mentioned before, selfie reports how much physical memory was actually needed in the last line of the execution profile under mapped memory:

 ```
 ...